rm0087/060324-ph4-04-react-refresher/README.md

 You will need to initialize the database.
 Use `flask db init` followed by `flask db migrate` and `flask db upgrade`.
 You should also run the seed file with `python seed.py`.
 It's suggested that you look at the seed file so you understand how it works.

+The `app.py` file currently doesn't have any of the relevant routes so you'll need to write the routes you intend to use.

 To start your flask application run `python app.py`.

 In a seperate terminal `cd client` followed by `npm install` and `npm run dev`.